Alberto João Jardim: Politics

 He is one of the longest-serving, democratically elected leaders of any jurisdiction in the world.

 Alberto João Jardim is also a member and former Vice President (2000–2001) of the European Union Committee of the Regions.
 He is Honorary President of the European Summit of Regions & Cities.

 He is the founder and a member of the Assembly of European Regions.
 He was Vice President of European People's Party.

 On 19 February 2007, he resigned from his office in protest against the new law on regional finances enacted by the national government of José Sócrates.
 Due to his resignation, early elections had to be scheduled, which he won easily.
 The national government, nevertheless, announced that the law wouldn't be changed.

 On 8 January 2011, he suffered a heart attack but recovered and won elections again on 9 October 2011, after winning he promised to resign in early 2015.

-On 12 January 2015, he retired as President of the Social Democratic Party of Madeira, elections were held and Miguel Albuquerque succeeded him as President of the Social Democratic Party of Madeira.
+On 12 January 2015, he retired as President of the Social Democratic Party of Madeira, elections were held and he was succeeded by Miguel Albuquerque.

 On 14 February 2015, during the carnival of Madeira which Alberto usually participated, he wore a Greek traditional hat, he stated that it was to show his solidarity for the people of Greece and Syriza.
 He also warned that the new government of Madeira that will replace him should be strong and not bow to the government of Lisbon, because the people of Madeira want strong leadership because Madeira has been robbed by Lisbon for 5 and half centuries, therefore justifying the financial hole that occurred during the later part of his presidency and if they fail to deliver Je suis un Syriza (I am a Syriza) (It has been speculated that this could mean he would make a comeback if Madeira needed him).

 On 29 March 2015, regional elections were held and Alberto ruled himself out as he had said he would in 2011, Miguel Albuquerque won the election and became the new president on 20 April 2015.